southside-chillers/southside.chillers.online/southside/content/chapters/mortui-quiznos-docent.md

 Galadriel walks ahead toward the light.
 It dances in the air, then moves backward as she moves forward.
 It leads them down the hallway until it disappears around a corner.
 There, the corridor widens, and the adventurers see a pit in the floor.
 Beyond the pit is a wedge-shaped block that lies in the way of the entire space, floor to ceiling, ahead.
 The light bobs away and disappears behind the wedge.

-“Skeletons in the pit,” says Magic, unprompted.
+“Skeletons in the pit,” says Magick, unprompted.
 She is taller than the rest of them, and is peering down into the empty space ahead.
 “Two skeletons.
 Humanoids.
 Ten feet down.”

 “Great,” sighs Hermione.
 “I think maybe we stop here and turn back.”

-“Unshackle me?” says Magic.
+“Unshackle me?” says Magick.
 “For helping?”

 “No,” says Hermione.